SoftUni-Internal/interactive-content/EN/01-Arrays/02-Array-Iteration.md

 [slide]
 # For-of Loop

-`for..of` loop is used to iterate over iterable objects it means the objects which are iterable, but cannot access the current index.
+The `for..of` loop is used to iterate over any inerrable object but cannot be used to  access the their indexes.

 ``` js live
 let arr = [1,2,3,4,5,6];